You are viewing a story from harrypotterfanfiction.com

-I couldn’t take the fearful glances or the accusing stared whenever anyone mentioned something that had happened in the last nine months that they could no longer remember.
+I couldn’t take the fearful glances or the accusing stares whenever anyone mentioned something that had happened in the last nine months that they could no longer remember.
 The guilt was so unbearable, that I had pretty much exiled myself to my room after the first month when it became apparent that things were not going to change and so I had spent the summer in virtual isolation, becoming increasingly bored and frustrated as the time went on.

 However, I would never regret what I did to them.
-I know I saved them from torture and death.
+I knew I saved them from torture and death.
 They might not realise that now but I sincerely hoped that one day they would come to see that I was not aiming to hurt them.
 I had done what I thought was best and I was only trying to protect them.

 I strongly suspected that they couldn’t wait for me to go back to Hogwarts, so that they could resume their normal lives, free from the fear that their daughter would turn them into toads in their sleep.
 All I could do now was hope that soon they would see that I had done what I thought was the right thing.

 With a groan, I stood up slowly, stretching my legs slightly, feeling the tingling sensation run down my legs and into my toes.
 I guess I had been sitting on the floor for longer than I realised.
 I put my wand down on my bed.
 Better to leave it up here, where my mum and dad couldn’t see it.

 Putting a calm expression on my face, trying my best to smile I placed my hand firmly on the door handle, ready to join them for dinner.
 I knew how this would go.
 I would make small talk, getting minimal answers, maybe a nod, a change of facial expression, at the very best a one word answer.
 I would then give up and return to eating in an awkward silence before I would go back to bed and cry myself to sleep, muffling my sobs in my pillow.